maxglassie/maxglassie.github.io/_posts/2017-31-2017-polymorphism.markdown

 The important point is that the interface appears the same to the programmer.
 The internals of how `length` is run, which are likely different for a string and an array, are abstracted away.

+## Abstraction Barriers!
 Hal and Gerry talk about how this concept of dispatch on type can help us build abstraction barriers in our programs (SICP 2.4).
 What does that mean and why do we care?

 An abstraction barrier enables me to introduce modularity into my programs.
 Say, for example, if I was designing the Ruby language and I wanted to change the implementation of `length` for an array to make it more efficient, or for some other reason.
 I can do this without breaking anyone's programs, since both before and after the changes under the hood, the programmer just calls `array.length`.

+## Multimethods In Clojure: Dispatch on Type
 A senior developer who is helping me learn Clojure recently assigned me to figure out how to do this.

 In this simple example, we have an application that has users and we need a `create-user` function.
 Clojure is wonderful because it emphasizes modeling the domain using simple data structures rather than objects.